Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 - No more than four excused absences
 - Make up all classwork from all absences
 - Finish all required tutorials and projects
-- Complete at least 30% of first Independent study.
+- Complete at least 30% of first Independent project.
 [Rubric](https://docs.google.com/document/d/1vEAeNCwbG9OHmLzYCuV2VzmG0aC2VQdDLoypzXdALj4/edit?usp=sharing)
 - Pass the final exam (summative assessment) with >=80%

 ## Lessons